Last Updated on October 13, 2020 by Editorial Team

-Senator Chuck grassley once said “What makes a child gifted and talented may not always be good grades in school, but a different way of looking at the world and learning.”
+Senator Chuck Grassley once said, “What makes a child gifted and talented may not always be good grades in school, but a different way of looking at the world and learning.”
 This quote holds so true.
 Just look at some of the most successful people living right now, who have beaten the belief that grades are everything.
 Grading is just a check on your grip on the topic.
-It doesn’t necessary have to define the destiny of your academic road.
+It doesn’t necessarily have to define the destiny of your academic road.
 Practicing what you love will actually define your future prospects, and school plays an important role in achieving that.

-It is the duty of the school to let a child explore the inner strength and use it to put his/her impact on the society.
-Several real life instances made it evident that child with learning disorders, such as dyslexia and dyscalculia too have a special gift and talent.
-In many cases, this may left be unexplored as we are stuck with orthodox views ion education system.
+It is the duty of the school to let a child explore the inner strength and use it to put his/her impact on society.
+Several real-life instances made it evident that children with learning disorders, such as dyslexia and dyscalculia too have a special gift and talent.
+In many cases, this may left be unexplored as we are stuck with orthodox views on the education system.
 That’s really really unfortunate.

 What should you look for?

-There are couple of things which one should keep in mind while deciding school for their child specially if their child is struggling with dyslexia or any other learning disorders.
+There are a couple of things which one should keep in mind while deciding a school for their child especially if their child is struggling with dyslexia or any other learning disorders.

 Find the checkpoint where the child usually lacks and put extra effort for him or her to work on it

-Special evaluation for progress of the dyslexic child and giving regular feedback to the parents.
+Special evaluation for the progress of the dyslexic child and giving regular feedback to the parents.

 The end goal in such cases should be that the child suffering from dyslexia feels comfortable while going to school and sitting in a class.
-He/She must feels inclusive while in the classroom.
+He/She must feel inclusive while in the classroom.